Foot and mouth disease

-Foot and mouth disease is an acute infectious viral disease of livestock causing fever, followed by the development of vesicles (blisters) chiefly in the mouth and on the feet.
-It is one of the most infectious diseases affecting livestock and spreads rapidly if uncontrolled.
-It affects cloven-hoofed animals (those with divided hoofs) including cattle, buffalo, camels, sheep, goats, deer and pigs.
+Foot and mouth disease (FMD) is a highly contagious viral disease of livestock causing fever followed by the development of vesicles (blisters) chiefly in the mouth and on the feet.

-Further details on Foot and Mouth disease are available via the Australian Government Department of Agriculture and Water Resources.
+Further details on foot and mouth is available on the Australian Government Department of Agriculture, Water and the Environment website.

 - Animal Health Australia